mbhall88/drprg/docs/src/guide/predict.md

 drprg predict -i reads.fq -x mtb -o outdir
 ```

-`drprg` is a bit "new-age" in that it assume the reads are Nanopore.
+`drprg` is a bit "new-age" in that it assumes the reads are Nanopore.
 If they're
 Illumina, use the `-I/--illumina` option.

-See [Predict Output](./predict-output.md) documentation for a detailed description of
+See [Prediction Output](./predict-output.md) documentation for a detailed description of
 what results/output files and formats to expect.

 ## Required